A First Time RV and Trailer Owners Buyer’s Guide

 - Check for leaks

-- Check to make sure slide out seals are intact and not dried out
+- Inspect slide out seals to make sure they’re intact and not dried out

 - Here, you can find an article I wrote where I list 100 things to check before buying a used RV.
 After doing this check, you’ll be sure that the RV is either a good purchase or not so much.